martinloren/HScope/HS 10X/Readme.md

 <strong>Firmware (.bin)</strong>

 Universal Firmware for HS101 and HS102 and all input versions.
 Device and Input type can be configured within <a href="http://hscope.martinloren.com/HS102-oscilloscope.html#flash_firmware" target="_blank">HScope Settings</a>.
+- V3: Stable Version.
+- V4 (in Test):
+  Added new Input Types: DUAL and PRO.